-'The God of all grace, who called you unto His eternal glory in Christ, after that ye have suffered a while, shall Himself perfect, stablish, strengthen you.
-To Him be the dominion for ever and ever.
-Amen.'-1 Pet. v.
-10, 11.
+"The God of all grace, who called you unto His eternal glory in Christ, after you have suffered awhile, will Himself perfect, establish, and strengthen you.
+To Him be the dominion forever and ever.
+Amen."
+1 Pet.
+5: 10, 11.

-THROUGH suffering to glory: this is the keynote of the First Epistle of Peter.
-The word suffer occurs sixteen times, the word glory fourteen times.
-In its closing words the readers are reminded of all its teaching, as he writes to them: 'The God of all grace, who hath called you to His eternal glory, after that ye have suffered a little while.'
+Through suffering to glory: this is the keynote of the First Epistle of Peter.
+The word "suffer" occurs sixteen times, the word "glory" fourteen times.
+In its closing words the readers are reminded of all its teaching, as he writes to them: "The God of all grace, who has called you to His eternal glory, after you have suffered a little while."
 In no Epistle of the New Testament are the two aspects of Christ's death: that He suffered for us, and that we are to suffer with Him and like Him, so clearly and closely linked together.
 Fellowship with Christ, likeness to Christ, manifested in suffering, is the point of view from which Peter would have us look on life as the path to glory.
 To be a partaker of the sufferings and the glory of Christ is the Christian's privilege.
 He was perfected through suffering by God: the same God perfects us for suffering and glorifying Him in it.

-'God shall Himself perfect you!'
+"God will Himself perfect you!"
 In God alone is perfection.
 In Him is all perfection.
 And all perfection comes from Him.
 When we consider the wondrous perfection there is in the sun, in the laws it obeys, and in the blessings it dispenses, and remember that it owes all to the will of the Creator, we acknowledge that its perfection is from God.
 And so, through the whole of nature, to the tiniest insect that floats in the sunbeam, and the humblest little flower that basks in its light, everything owes its beauty to God alone.
 All His works praise Him.
 His work is perfect.

 And have we not here in nature the open secret of Christian perfection?
 It is God who must perfect us!
-'God shall Himself perfect you.'
+"God will Himself perfect you."
 What is revealed in nature, is the pledge of what is secured to us in grace.
-'It became Him, for whom are all things, and of whom are all things, in leading many sons unto glory, to make the Leader of their salvation perfect through suffering.'
-It was the beseeming thing that God should show that He is the God who works out perfection amid the weakness and suffering of a human life.
-This is what constitutes the very essence of salvation, to be perfected of God; to yield oneself to the God, for whom, and of whom are all things, Himself to perfect us.
+"It suited Him, for whom are all things, and of whom are all things, in leading many sons unto glory, to make the Leader of their salvation perfect through suffering."
+It was befitting that God should show that He is the God who works out perfection amid the weakness and suffering of a human life.
+This is what constitutes the very essence of salvation, to be perfected by God; to yield oneself to the God, for whom, and of whom are all things, Himself to perfect us.

-God hath planted deep in the heart of man the desire after perfection.
+God has planted deep in the heart of man the desire for perfection.
 Is it not this that stirs the spirit of the artist and the poet, of the discoverer and the artificer?
 Is it not the nearest possible approach to this that wakens admiration and enthusiasm?
 And is it only in grace that all thought and all joy of present perfection is to be banished?
 Certainly not, if God's word be true.
-The promise is sure and bright for this our earthly life: 'God shall Himself perfect you.'
-Joined with the words, 'stablish, strengthen you,' the 'Himself perfect you,' can refer to nothing but the present daily life.
-God shall Himself put you into the right position, and in that position then stablish and strengthen you, so as to fit you perfectly for the life you have to live, and the work you have to do.
+The promise is sure and bright for this our earthly life: "God will Himself perfect you."
+Joined with the words, "establish, and strengthen you," the "Himself perfect you," can refer to nothing but the present daily life.
+God shall Himself put you into the right position, and in that position then establish and strengthen you, so as to fit you perfectly for the life you have to live, and the work you have to do.